Semi-leptonic form factors of $\Xi_{c}\to\Xi$ in QCD sum rules: Three-point correlation functions and form factors

-where the spectral function $\rho_{\mu}^{V,{\rm QCD}}(s_{1},s_{2},q^{2})$ can be obtained by applying Cutkosky cutting rules to the three-point correlation function.
-According to the quark-hadron duality, the four pole terms in Eq. (\ref{eq:3p_correlator_had}) should be equal to
+where the spectral functions $\rho_{i}(s_{1},s_{2},q^{2})$ can be obtained by applying Cutkosky cutting rules to the diagrams in Fig. \ref{fig:diagrams_3pt}.

-where $s_{1(2)}^{0}$ is the continuum threshold parameter of the initial (final) baryon.
-Specifically, one can arrive at 12 equations by comparing the coefficients of different Dirac structures on both sides of the equality.
-Solving these equations, and then applying the Borel transform, one can obtain the following expressions for $F_{i}^{++}$:
+Equating Eqs. (\ref{eq:3pt_correlator_had}) and (\ref{eq:3pt_correlator_QCD_formal}), and using the quark-hadron duality, one can arrive at 12 equations for 12 unknown form factors $F_{i}^{\pm\pm}$.
+Solving these equations, and then performing the Borel transform, one can obtain the following expressions for $F_{i}^{++}$: